We will provide a copy or a summary of your health information, usually within 30 days of your

 Choose someone to act for you

-If you have given someone medical power of attorney or if someone is your legal guardian, that person can
+If you have given someone medical power of attorney or if someone is your legal guardian, that

 exercise your rights and make choices about your health information.

 We will make sure that the person has this authority and can act for you before we take any action.